guillaumeteillet/plugin-wordpress-schedule-training/README.md

-# Schedule training - Wordpress Plugin
+# Schedule Training - Wordpress Plugin

 A wordpress plugin for the agile training of Palo-IT singapore.